Overview of Ph.D Project

-My research activities involve sample synthesis (polycrystalline and single crystal sample preparations), sample characterisations using specific heat and magnetic susceptibility measurements but are mainly focused on performing neutron scattering experiments.
-Within the frame of this project, neutron scattering data have been collected on several single crystal and powder diffractometers at the ILL (D20, D2B, D7, D4, D10, D9, CYCLOPS) and ISIS (WISH) facilities giving me the opportunity to familiarise myself with instrumental techniques and to build up a strong expertise in the data analysis.
+My research activities involved sample synthesis (polycrystalline and single crystal sample preparations), sample characterisation using specific heat and magnetic susceptibility measurements but mainly focused on performing neutron scattering experiments.
+During this project, neutron scattering data were collected on several single crystal and powder diffractometers at the ILL (D20, D2B, D7, D4, D10, D9, CYCLOPS) and ISIS (WISH) facilities giving me the opportunity to familiarise myself with instrumental techniques and to build up a strong expertise in the data analysis.

-My research is performed within the frame of a scientific collaboration between the University of Warwick (supervision Dr. Oleg Petrenko) and the Institut Laue-Langevin (supervision Dr. Navid Qureshi).
+My research was performed as part of a scientific collaboration between the University of Warwick (supervision Dr Oleg Petrenko) and the Institut Laue-Langevin (supervision Dr Navid Qureshi).

 Post Doctoral Research Associate working in the Division of Materials Science & Engineering at Ames Laboratory.

 Division of Materials Science & Engineering

 E-Mail simonr at ameslab dot gov